 THANK YOU LOCAL BUSINESSES

-Within the past twenty-four hours, I went to our local grocery, the local pharmacy and hardware store.
-I stopped by at the local shoe store to buy a pair of outdoor work shores.
+Within the past two days, I went to our local grocery, the local pharmacy and hardware store.
+I stopped by at the local shoe store to buy a pair of outdoor work shoes.
 I went to the local clothing store to buy an outdoor work jacket, and on my way, I stopped at the local filling station and filled my car with fuel.
 Also, I went to the local furniture store to buy a lamp for my wife's birthday.Then, I noticed that our car was in need of inspection, so I stopped at the local vehicle repair shop to have the inspection.
 While it was being inspected, I stopped by the local restaurant to have a quick cup of coffee.
-Yesterday, the local plumber came to repair a leaking water pipe and the local small engine repair shop stopped by to pick up my tractor lawn mower and earth tiller for a spring tune up.
-Later today, I need to stop at our local greenhouse to purchase some plants for the garden.
-Earlier this week, my wife had an appointment with our local physician, and next week, I am scheduled to see our local dentist.
+Yesterday, the local plumber came to repair a leaking water pipe and the local small engine repair shop stopped by to pick up my tractor lawn mower and earth tiller for a tune up.
+Later today, I need to stop at our local greenhouse to buy some additional plants for the garden.
+Several days ago, my wife had an appointment with our local physician, and next week, I am scheduled to see our local dentist.
 And, if I am fortunate, our local editor will accept this article for publication in our local newspaper.
 Needless to say, it is busy in our local community... a virtual treasure trove of active local businesses.

 There are 22.9 million small businesses in the United States and they are located in virtually every neighborhood in this great Country of ours.
 They serve a strategic role in the dynamism of the backbone of the American economy.
 Small businesses, many of which are family operations, provide nearly two of every three new jobs; produce 39 percent of the gross national product and invent more than half the nation's technological innovation.
 Our history points to these small businesses which provided in the past, as they do today, dynamic opportunity for the working population.
 In fact, small businesses create more than 59 percent of the non farm private gross domestic product (GDP).
 They are women and men brimming with creative ideas and possessing aspirations of entrepreneurial possibility thinking.